 100 Items That Will Disappear After An Emergency

 There may be over-the-counter medications and personal hygiene products that would be sorely missed.
-We sometimes think we will stock up next month, I get it, I really do.
+We sometimes think we’ll stock up next month, I get it, I do.
 I get nervous when I get down to three cases of toilet paper from Costco.

 Yes, I have both cloth wipes and baby wipes.
-But what if the water is turned off for days, or possibly weeks.
-Please visualize the grocery store near your home totally empty in two hours, yes two hours.
+But what if the water is turned off for days, or possibly weeks?
+Please visualize the grocery store near your home empty in two hours, yes two hours.

 My point is this, please don’t be one of those families that must stand in line to get water bottles from the city or county building.